Career Options

 What They Do

-Professional associations in Ontario such as the Association of Early Childhood Educators Ontario (AECEO), external link and Association francophone à l’éducation des servicesà l’énfance de l’Ontario (Aféseo), external link promote the interests of their members and the early childhood education profession and support ECEs through professional development and networking opportunities.
+Professional associations in Ontario such as the Association of Early Childhood Educators Ontario (AECEO) (external link, opens in new window) and Association francophone à l’éducation des servicesà l’énfance de l’Ontario (Aféseo) (external link, opens in new window) promote the interests of their members and the early childhood education profession and support ECEs through professional development and networking opportunities.

-The Ontario Coalition for Better Child Care, external link and the Child Care Advocacy Association of Canada, external link collect and develop research to advocate for a system of publicly funded and delivered ECEC services.
+The Ontario Coalition for Better Child Care (external link, opens in new window) and the Child Care Advocacy Association of Canada (external link, opens in new window) collect and develop research to advocate for a system of publicly funded and delivered ECEC services.

 Where They Work